 But before that introductory album would materialize, Sea Hags would undergo some membership alterations.
-In November, 1988, guitarist Frank Wilsey had just exited Head On and joined as the band were preparing to record their eponymous debut for Chrysalis with Clink.
+In November 1988, guitarist Frank Wilsey had just exited Head On and joined as the band was preparing to record their eponymous debut for Chrysalis with Clink.

 In October 1989, guitarist Frank Wilsey quit the group and by February 1990, the Sea Hags had promptly broken up.
 The split has been widely attributed to rampant drug abuse within the band and poor management.
 After the dissolution, Adam Maples became the drummer for Guns N’ Roses for a short period in 1990 before Matt Sorum took over the slot.

 There were thoughts about reforming Sea Hags around 1991 but before anything came together, bassist and founding member Chris Schlosshardt died of pneumonia that same year.

 Frank Wilsey would change his name to Wilcox (and then Wilsex) and join Arcade, a band started by Ratt vocalist Stephen Pearcy.
 He also played with Pearcy’s band Nitronic.
 Ron Yocom became homeless for a period of time, then went on to team up with industrial goth rocker Sarine Voltage, forming The Power Of 3, a “Now Wave” project that he currently co-fronts.

 The Sea Hags re-existed for a very brief time in 2007 under the management of Wendee Key with Ron Yocom as the front-man.
 The band rapidly decayed due to unexplained issues between management and band members.
 They have remained inactive since.